TheOdinProject/curriculum/html_css/intermediate_html/svgs.md

 SVGs have another interesting aspect to them: they're defined using XML.
 XML (aka, "Extensible Markup Language") is an HTML-like syntax which is used for lots of things, from [APIs](https://en.wikipedia.org/wiki/SOAP), to [RSS](https://en.wikipedia.org/wiki/RSS), to [spreadsheet and word editor software](https://en.wikipedia.org/wiki/Office_Open_XML).

-The fact that SVG source-code is XML has a few key benefits.
+The fact that SVG source-code is XML which has a few key benefits.

 First, it means that it is _human-readable_.
 If you were to open up a JPEG in a text editor, it would just look like gobbledygook.
 If you were to open up an SVG, however, it would look something like this: